 Rainwater harvesting involves collecting the runoff that flows from structures such as rooftops or drains.
-The water is collected in a storage vessel such as a barrel or a cistern and used to supply water for households or businesses.
-Rainwater harvesting is the norm in countries such as Germany and Australia.
-However, over recent years, the practice has become more popular in the United States as a result of the green building movement.
+The water is collected in a storage vessel such as a rain barrel or a cistern and used to supply water for households or businesses.

 What is the Purpose of Water Harvesting Regulations?

-Regulations for harvesting rainwater have been around for centuries and dates back to the 1800’s.
-Harvesting rainwater is a double-edged sword because it is both good and bad for the environment.
-For example, farmers rely heavily on rainwater from rivers, they need it to water their crops and to look after their cattle.
+For example, farmers rely heavily on rainwater from rivers, as they need it to water their crops and care for their cattle.
 Furthermore, there are some areas that frequently experience difficulties with their water supply because of droughts.
-Therefore, when rainwater is diverted through harvesting, it can become problematic.
-In order to prevent any issues, some states have put strict regulations in place.

 As with all regulations, they will differ according to the state.
-Additionally, you may also find that some cities have their own rainwater regulations; therefore, it is important to check before taking any action.
+Additionally, you may also find that some cities have their own state rainwater regulations; therefore, it is important to check before taking any action.

 Alabama